klauspost/compress/zstd/README.md

 The buffer decoder does everything on the same goroutine and does nothing concurrently.
 It can however decode several buffers concurrently.
 Use `WithDecoderConcurrency(n)` to limit that.

-The stream decoder operates on
+The stream decoder will create goroutines that:

-* One goroutine reads input and splits the input to several block decoders.
+1) Reads input and splits the input into blocks.
-* A number of decoders will decode blocks.
-* A goroutine coordinates these blocks and sends history from one to the next.
+2) Decompression of literals.
+3) Decompression of sequences.
+4) Reconstruction of output stream.

 So effectively this also means the decoder will "read ahead" and prepare data to always be available for output.

+The concurrency level will, for streams, determine how many blocks ahead the compression will start.

 Since "blocks" are quite dependent on the output of the previous block stream decoding will only have limited concurrency.

-In practice this means that concurrency is often limited to utilizing about 2 cores effectively.
+In practice this means that concurrency is often limited to utilizing about 3 cores effectively.

 ### Benchmarks

 These are some examples of performance compared to [datadog cgo library](https://github.com/DataDog/zstd).